b4n4n377/docs/1-3-arcade-projects-nucore-rfm.md

 - https://vpuniverse.com/files/file/7035-pinball-2000-nucore-pinbox
 - https://www.mypinballs.com/

-I use Xubuntu instead of Lubuntu because I like the XFCE desktop more.
+I use Xubuntu instead of Lubuntu because I prefer the XFCE desktop over LXDE.
+Also in this code I do not use the Nucore configuration package, but set up the autostart etc. manually.
+This makes it easier to intervene if there is a problem (e.g the desktop icons are visible, the background shows whether you are on the desktop or in nucore).

 ---